 I get at least one email per day from someone telling me that they’re too busy or don’t have enough time to get into shape, pursue personal interests and hobbies, or work on their side hustle or look for a new career.

-First, you’ve set poor boundaries.
+First, check on those boundaries.
 See how this is all coming together now?

 Second, stop trying to do so much.

 What are your top priorities at this moment?
 Being a father, wife, student, saving money, traveling?
 Take some time and write these things down.
 I’d even go as far as to say rank them in order of importance.
 But when you do these be aware that it’s ok if your priorities change.

 Maybe working on your side business is more of a priority than hitting the gym.
 Are you ok with the tradeoffs that come with that?

 Maybe getting back into shape is more of a priority than personal relationships.
 Are you ok with the tradeoffs that come with that?

 Maybe seeing 50 Shades Darker is more of a priority than going to the game with your boys.
 Are you ok with the tradeoffs that come with that?

 CREATE A MORNING OR SOME KIND OF ROUTINE